Do You Feel Disconnected From Your Partner?

-“I can honestly say we haven’t been happier; all the things Amber has taught us so far have really helped.”
+“I can honestly say we haven’t been happier; all the things we’ve learned in therapy so far have really helped.”

 In couples therapy sessions, you and your partner can learn to clarify your needs, communicate them, and listen to one another.
 Your therapist will help you both implement healthy habits to meet your needs, as well as your partners.
 For example, you might ask for a “Thank you” to show appreciation.
 Your partner may need a daily kiss to show love.
 Your therapist will also assess how each of you handles conflict and identify strategies to reach effective resolution.

 Every couple and person is unique, so your therapist will help you identify the specific places that feel unfilled in your relationship, whether it be in physical intimacy, emotional intimacy or communication styles for example.
 In sessions, your therapist can help you remember what first drew you to your partner and made you fall in love.
 With communication training and practice, you can develop a deeper and more fulfilling relationship.

 Perhaps you feel that couples therapy can help, but you may have questions or concerns…